 A very special THANK YOU to Chris Jordan of the American Legion Post 470 for use of the banquet room!

 ALL Creatures Matter Rescue is here to help animals in need and ensure they get the care they deserve.
 Currently we are a small breed rescue but will take in larger dogs if fosters are available.
 We then place them with carefully screened, loving families.
 There are many animals in the world without homes and millions are killed every year!
 This is unacceptable.
 ACM takes in as many dogs as possible who are either on "death row", from puppy mills or relinquished by their owners.
 They will be housed in a home where they will get individualized attention and care until they are adopted.
 ACM plans to open a sanctuary where ALL types of animals can live out their lives in safety.
 With limited funds and space, we've started with dogs, but soon ACM will be saving dogs, cats, birds, farm animals, etc.

 The welfare of these animals is of the utmost importance, therefore, an application and references will be required for adoption.
-They will be spayed or neutered, given all shots and tested for heartworm disease before leaving the rescue.
+They will be spayed or neutered, given all shots, micro-chipped, dewormed and tested for heartworm disease before leaving the rescue.
 In addition, we provide any needed medical attention the animal might require regardless of the costs.
 No animal will ever be euthanized in this rescue over money or inconvenience!

 ACM exists to save the lives of animals in need and depends upon donations, adoptions, and volunteers to exist.
 We hope you take the time to look at our animals and make a donation of some kind to help those in need.

 We are looking at property out in the country to open a rescue center/sanctuary.